Something went wrong

 Short Term Trends

-Rensselaer’s overall number two heating oil consumption varies each year primarily depending on how cold each winter is.
-As the temperature outside gets more chilly, homes’ heating systems need to burn increasing amounts of number two heating oil to maintain a constant interior temperature.
+Rensselaer’s overall number two heating oil use fluctuates from year to year primarily depending on how cold each winter is.
+As the temperature outside gets colder, homes’ boilers need to burn additional fuel oil to keep the house warm inside.
 Last winter, the average outside temperature in Rensselaer was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Rensselaer County Average Winter Temperature